CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

    streamlit run hr_copilot.py
    ```

-1. Run the following query to validate the identity of the employee.
+26. Run the following query to validate the identity of the employee:

    ```
    Nancy 1234